epireve/um-research/project_plan.md

    - [x] Document the profile schema and data format
    - [x] Create a data dictionary for all fields in profiles
    - [x] Add usage examples for accessing and querying the data
-   - [ ] Consolidate and standardize all documentation
+   - [x] Consolidate and standardize all documentation
    - [x] Document the profile merging process
    - [x] Create templates for AI prompts

 4. **Data Processing Scripts Cleanup**
    - [ ] Refactor extraction scripts for better maintainability
    - [ ] Add error handling to data processing pipelines
-   - [x] Create unit tests for data validation functions
+   - [x] Create unit tests for validation functions
    - [ ] Optimize performance of data processing
-   - [ ] Add logging for better debugging
+   - [x] Add logging for better debugging
+   - [x] Implement image extraction from base64 data

 5. **Data Schema Standardization**
    - [x] Define a consistent schema for all profiles